malyok99/bongocat-linux/README.md

 Built for **Linux (Wayland)**, with direct keyboard event capturing via **libevdev**, and visuals rendered using **SDL2** + **SDL2_image**.

-> Bongo Cat responds to left half keys, right half keys, both halfs pressed at the same time, and spacebar prdesses.

 Tested on Fedora GNOME and NixOS Hyprland; expected to work on other Wayland compositors.

 ## 🔧 Requirements